CMB lensing reconstruction biases from masking extragalactic sources: Introduction

 Building on our work of \PaperI, in this paper we study and quantify the impact of the mask bias for lensing reconstruction.
 The main aim of this paper is to identify the important sources of correlated mask bias, provided some qualitative understanding of them, and approximately quantify their size.
 Future work will be required to make accurate and fully self-consistent predictions including the impact of potential foreground-residuals in the masked CMB in addition to the effect of the lensing-correlated mask.

 In Sec.~\ref{sec:matter}, we give simple analytic models of the expected effect of foreground masking for various types of mask, taking the masks to apply directly to the lensing convergence field without modelling lensing reconstruction.
 In Sec.~\ref{sec:masks}, we describe the realistic simulations, including extragalactic foreground emissions as well as the effect of non-linear evolution of large-scale structure (LSS), that we used to model the relevant effects and validate our analytic models.
-In Sec.~\ref{sec:recon}, we show the impact of the mask bias on the final estimated lensing potential power spectrum from lensed CMB maps, including the effects of optimal CMB filtering and lensing reconstruction.
+A reader who is only interested in the actual results on lensing reconstruction can skip these two first sections and go directly to Sec.~\ref{sec:recon} where we show the impact of the mask bias on the final estimated lensing potential power spectrum from lensed CMB maps, including the effects of optimal CMB filtering and lensing reconstruction.
 In Sec.~\ref{sec:cmblens-results}, we also quantify the impact on the cross-correlation power spectrum with the true convergence field and extragalactic foregrounds, and assess the impact on cluster mass calibration if the lensing field recovered inside a cluster mask is used directly without further modelling.
 Finally, in Sec.~\ref{sec:forecasts}, we estimate the impact of these biases on the near-future CMB measurements.
 Modelling the full effect of mask bias on the reconstructed CMB lensing potential field is challenging analytically, but we give some analytic results in Appendix~\ref{sec:holes} for the case of uncorrelated circular mask holes.

 For near-future observations, such as SO, the temperature signal still contains a substantial fraction of the available information, so fully exploiting the data will require robust modelling of the temperature signal, which is what we focus on in this work.
 The contamination induced by foregrounds is less important for CMB lensing reconstruction using polarization \cite{Beck:2020dhe}, since the polarized foreground amplitudes are expected to be substantially lower, but should also be assessed in future work (future observations by CMB-S4~\cite[S4 hereafter]{Abazajian:2019eic} will give lensing reconstructions that are more dominated by polarization).